Canonical Decompositions of 3-Connected Graphs: Proof of

-We say that a mixed 2-separat{\"o}r $X$ is crossed by a mixed 2-separat{\"o}r $Y$ if the two intervals of $O_X$ contain elements of $Y$; note that crossing is a symmetric relation for mixed 2-separat{\"o}rs.
+We say that a mixed 2-separat{\"o}r $X$ is \emph{crossed} by a mixed 2-separat{\"o}r $Y$ if the two intervals of $O_X$ contain elements of $Y$ (these elements can be vertices from $Y$ or edges from $Y$ viewed as open intervals).
+Note that crossing is a symmetric relation for mixed 2-separat{\"o}rs.

 \begin{lem} Assume \autoref{X}.
 A mixed 2-separat{\"o}r $X$ of~$O$ is crossed by a red mixed 2-separat{\"o}r of~$O$ if and only if $X$ is not equal to the boundary of a bold edge. \end{lem} \begin{proof} If $X$ is equal to the boundary of a bold edge~$e$, then one of the intervals of~$O_X$ consists only of the interior of~$e$ plus possibly some non-red endvertices of~$e$; thus $X$ is not crossed by a red mixed 2-separat{\"o}r.
 Conversely, if $X$ is not equal to the boundary of a bold edge, then both intervals of~$O_X$ either contain a red vertex, a timid edge or at least two edges.
 Since we are done otherwise immediately, assume that we have the third outcome: two edges in an interval, and as we do not have the second outcome assume all the edges in the interval are bold.
 Then the interval has an internal vertex (a vertex that is not in the boundary of the interval), which is incident with two bold edges and thus is red.
 Hence $X$ is crossed by a red mixed 2-separat{\"o}r. \end{proof}